 The comparison between F1 and F2 reproductive fitness revealed an interesting trend: F1 fitness was consistently higher than that of F2 offspring, however, this difference was statistically significant in only 2 out of 12 comparisons (2 reciprocal crosses*3 replicate treatment pairs*2 sexes).
 We interpret this with caution as a possible trend of hybrid breakdown as a consequence of incompatible gene complexes evolving in the two selection regimes.

 We generally found high repeatability across our three independent replicates, which suggests that the characters measured and pre-mating RI observed stem from consistent treatment differences between the CO and ACO populations.
 Internal random processes of divergence in allopatry, such as the coevolution of arbitrary signaller-receiver relationships in allopatry may also drive the evolution of RI.
 A system like ours opens the door to a potential test for such divergence if RI were investigated between replicate populations within selection treatment, rather than between treatments.
-Although our three decade experiment seems too young to see more than hints of post-mating RI, more sensitive queries of characters like developmental stability (e.g., as measured by fluctuating asymmetry) may be of interest.
+Although our three-decade experiment seems too young to see more than hints of post-mating RI, more sensitive queries of characters like developmental stability (e.g., as measured by fluctuating asymmetry) may be of interest.
 Further investigation of the sources of premating RI and its environmental sensitivity are warranted.

 REFERENCES

 Arbuthnott, D., T.Y.
 Fedina, S.D.
 Pletcher, and D.E.L.
 Promislow.
 2017.
 "Mate choice in fruit flies is rational and adaptive."
 Nature Communications 8(1):13953.